linkml/linkml/docs/howtos/port-linkml.md

 In contrast to the python approaches, this targets typescript *Interfaces* as the construct of choice in the target language

-Note that interfaces are "compiled away" but are used for static analyis and IDE support
+Note that interfaces are "compiled away" but are used for static analysis and IDE support

 This is being used to bootstrap a javascript runtime: [linkml-runtime.js](https://github.com/linkml/linkml-runtime.js)